AbdullahAXR/Competition-tracker/doc/phase1.md

 2. the user clicks on browse website
 3. built in browser should open up viewing the competition website

+### Alternative flow

+2. The competition has no available website
+    a) Inform the user that no website is associated with the selected competition

 ## Add a competition